-Section location Time Phone Email Student Accounts Student Hub - First Floor 8:00 am.
-To 4:00 pm. +971-6-7056151 finance@ajman.ac.ae
+Section location Time Phone Email

+Student Student Hub - 8:00 am.
+To 4:00 +971-6-7056151 finance@ajman.ac.ae

-15.3.
+Accounts First Floor pm.

+17.3.
 Accepted Payment Methods

 Online / Online through Banner system.
 Credit Cards All major debit and credit cards are accepted for payment at the Cashier's Office.
 Cheques Current and Post-dated cheques drawn on UAE Banks.
 Please include the student's name, University ID number and semester on the back of the cheque.
 Acceptance of Post-dated cheques is subject to approval of the Office of Finance.
 Cheques that do not clear for any reason are charged a penalty of AED 500 per cheque.
 If two or more cheques do not clear, cheques are no longer accepted as a form of payment.
 Cheque Withdrawal Fee of AED 200 will be charged per each withdrawn cheque.
-Cash Deposits Deposits can be made at any branch of Al Ansari Exchange around UAE. through Al Ansari Deposits are accepted in the form of cash only.
-Exchange Student's name and University ID number must be mentioned on the deposit instructions.
+Cash Deposits through Deposits can be made at any branch of Al Ansari Exchange around UAE.
+Al Ansari Exchange Deposits are accepted in the form of cash only.
+Student's name and University ID number must be mentioned on the deposit instructions.
 The deposit confirmation shall be scanned and emailed to finance@ajman.ac.ae.
-Bank Transfers/ Ajman Bank Deposits - Branch: Khalifa Branch - Ajman - Account Name: Ajman University of Science & Technology - IBAN: AE720570000017482222011 - SWIFT: AJMANAEAJ Mashreq Bank - Branch: Riqa Branch - Dubai - Account Name: Ajman University of Science & Technology - IBAN: AE170330000010493141592 - SWIFT: BOMLAEAD

-Student's name and University ID number must be mentioned on all deposits and transfers.
-The deposit slip or transfer confirmation shall be emailed to finance@ajman.ac.ae, or sent by fax to: +971 6 74 34 647.
+Bank Transfers/ Deposits Ajman Bank - Branch: Khalifa Branch - Ajman - Account Name: Ajman University of Science & Technology - IBAN: AE720570000017482222011 - SWIFT: AJMANAEAJ Mashreq Bank - Branch: Riqa Branch - Dubai - Account Name: Ajman University of Science & Technology - IBAN: AE170330000010493141592 - SWIFT: BOMLAEAD Student's name and University ID number must be mentioned on all deposits and transfers.
+The deposit slip or transfer confirmation shall be emailed to finance@ajman.ac.ae , or sent by fax to: +971 6 74 34 647.

-15.4.
+17.4.
 Refund Policy